 The next day we had to be consummate professionals again here:

-where you can get a certificate in “To Whom It May Concern” which is a great example of forward-thinking in our global world.
+where you can get a certificate in “To Whom It May Concern”.
+Nice.

 We met with this handsome and well-spoken gentleman who made me want to sit up a little straighter, and over the course of the next few hours I learned a lot about how inspiring and knowledgeable are the group with whom I’m traveling.